Diocese of Fall River: 1970 to 2002

-After Connolly retired in 1970, Pope Paul VI appointed Auxiliary Bishop Daniel Cronin of the Archdiocese of Boston as the fifth bishop of Fall River.
-Cronin continued the work of implementing the decrees of the Second Vatican Council and supported liturgical renewal, continuing education of the clergy and the restoration of the permanent diaconate.
-He expanded Catholic Counseling and Social Services as well as the Family Life Ministry.
+After Connolly retired in 1970, Pope Paul VI appointed Auxiliary Bishop Daniel Cronin of Boston as the fifth bishop of Fall River.
+Cronin continued the work of implementing the decrees of the Second Vatican Council of the early 1960s.
+He supported liturgical renewal, continuing education of the clergy and the restoration of the permanent diaconate.
+Cronin expanded the Catholic Counseling and Social Services as well as the Family Life Ministry.
 Late in 1991, Pope John Paul II appointed Cronin as archbishop of the Archdiocese of Hartford.

 To replace Cronin, John Paul II appointed Bishop Seán O'Malley of the Diocese of St. Thomas in 1992 as the new bishop of Fall River.
-His main challenge was to settle the sexual abuse scandal in the Diocese of Fall River.
-He established an office for AIDS Ministry and two new residences for women, fostered vocations to the priesthood and reorganized the diocesan curia or administration.
+He established an office for AIDS Ministry and two new residences for women and reorganized the diocesan administration.
 O’Malley created the Office of Pastoral Planning to assist him on merging parishes and assigning priests.

 2002 to present

+In 2002, John Paul II named O'Malley as bishop of the Diocese of Palm Beach and appointed George Coleman of Fall River as his successor.
+In March 2005, Bernard Kelly, pastor of St. Joseph's Church in Barnstable, was indicted on embezzlement and filing false tax returns.
+He was accused of stealing over $500,000 from his church.
+In May 2005, the diocese settled a lawsuit against Kelly for $1.3 million.Kelly pleaded guilty in 2006 and was sentenced to seven years of probation.

-In 2002, John Paul II named O'Malley as bishop of the Diocese of Palm Beach and appointed George Coleman as his successor.
-In 2007, Coleman opened Pope John Paul II High School in Hyannis, the first Catholic high school on Cape Cod.
-He also created a directorship of Faith Formation, a youth ministry and a Marriage and Family Ministry.
-Coleman retired in 2014.
+In 2007, Coleman dedicated Pope John Paul II High School in Hyannis, the first Catholic high school on Cape Cod.
+He also created a directorship of Faith Formation, a youth ministry and a marriage and family ministry.
+Coleman retired as bishop of Fall River in 2014.

 On July 3, 2014, Pope Francis appointed Auxiliary Bishop Edgar Moreira da Cunha from the Archdiocese of Newark as the eighth bishop of Fall River.
-Da Cunha is the current bishop of Fall River.
+The diocese in May 2025 announced the closure of five parishes due to the shortage of priests: